How long does it take to walk up the Eiffel Tower? Is it worth doing?

 Now if you want to walk both ways, skip most of the lines and not to have to book so far in advance, I recommend hiring a guide.
 This will cost you a bit more money, but it gives you the best of both worlds.
 You can book the guided tour from sites like Get Your Guide.

-This tour: ‘Eiffel Tower Guided Climb‘ you learn everything thing there is to know about the tower and it’s history.
+Tours like the ‘Eiffel Tower skip the lines Guided Climb‘ you learn everything there is to know about the tower and it’s history with an entertaining guide.
 If climbing the Eiffel tower is on your bucket list, and you want to squeeze all the juice out of the experience, then this tour is the way to go.

 This skip the lines method works well with most of the ‘long line’ attractions around Europe.
 Keep that one stored somewhere in the back of your brain for the rest of your vacation 🙂